-- Commodity infrastructure: The physical assets that produce, transport, process, and store commodities such as water, oil, natural gas, refined petroleum products, and electricity.
+- Commodity infrastructure: Assets that produce, transport, and store energy and water, including pipelines and utilities.

 Below are five top infrastructure companies that have long histories of creating shareholder value and are well positioned to benefit from the growth in infrastructure spending in the coming years.